Living and Learning Entrepreneurship Every Day

 “The most important skill set you gain at Babson is an entrepreneurial mindset.
 You can apply these principles to raising a family, creating a charity, figuring out who you are, and starting a business.”

 “Currently, there are more than 250 startup ventures being developed in a wide range of industries including healthcare, consumer goods, electronics, software development, and energy.

-“Babson has the greatest number of faculty in the world dedicated to entrepreneurship.
+greatest number of faculty in the world dedicated to entrepreneurship.
 As a group, we draw on a breadth of knowledge and practice that is unparalleled.
 There’s an excitement here unlike anywhere else because students and faculty are energetically focused on creating organizations that create economic and social value.

 “Entrepreneurship at Babson, however, goes far beyond starting businesses.
 In any work experience the ability to innovate is important—that’s the hallmark of a Babson student.
 Babson students expand their capabilities here, going beyond what they thought they could do to build new skills.
 The horizons of their personal visions expand.